 Before we delve fully into lead times, it is important to note that several different combinations of glass go into a residential home and it is impossible for glass companies to stock every single type.

-Also, some kinds of glass need to be made to order, so glass companies have to wait till there’s an order for that type then place an order with their supplier.
+Also, some kinds of glass need to made to order, so glass companies have to wait till there’s an order for that type and then place an order with their supplier.

-So, if the aluminum window in your laundry or your rear sliding door breaks and the glass explodes and goes everywhere, the explosion is an indication of the need for a toughened safety glass.
+So, if the aluminum window in your laundry or your rear sliding door breaks and the glass explodes and goes everywhere.
+The explosion is an indication of the need for toughened safety glass.
 We don’t have a toughening plant here at Economy Glass, so we need to order that panel from our supplier exactly to size.

-It is also essential to note that once toughened safety glass has been made, it can’t be changed, altered, or adjusted.
-So, it’s not something that can be stocked up; it has to be made to order.
+It is also essential to note that once toughened safety glass has made, it can’t change, altered, or adjusted.
+So, it’s not something that can stock up; it has to made to order.

 Different types of glass have different lead times.
 Lead times can vary from five days to two weeks or more.

-Glass lead times are influenced by the type of glass, the size and location of the glass (these inform the type of glass to be used and whether or not the glass would be tempered), the colour of the glass, and when you place the order (some times are busier than others).
+These influenced by the type of glass, the size and location of the glass (these inform the type of glass to use.
+And whether or not the glass would be tempered), the color of the glass.
+And when you place the order (some times are busier than others).